 Fall holiday excitement

 Depending on where you live there might be lots of exciting activities going on.
 As we know, change can be hard.
 From harvest festival, to Dia de Muertos, to Diwali, to Halloween and Thanksgiving, these special events might be too much.
-Explain what happens during holidays before the big day arrives.
+Explain what happens to your autistic triplets during holidays before the big day arrives.
 Give your twins the option to participate in festivities if they would like to, but also remember it is ok to just stay home and stick with your routine instead.
 You know your family best!

 What are your top tips to help autistic twins this fall?
 Share in the comments below.
+Be sure to subscribe for the latest news and updates!

 This website uses affiliate links.
-I may make a small commission from purchases when you use these links, at no additional cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+We may make a small commission from purchases when you use these links, at no additional cost to you.
+As an Amazon Associate we earn from qualifying purchases.

-Visited 41 times, 1 visit(s) today
+Visited 48 times, 1 visit(s) today

 Leave A Comment